The Advocacy Training and Development Program

 Once you have completed your training, you must undertake Continuing Professional Development (CPD).

 CPD ensures currency of skills and knowledge, and that all advocates provide a high-quality service to the veteran community.
-It also meets VITA’s requirement to maintaining currency for professional indemnity (PI) insurance coverage.
+It may also meet your ESO requirements to maintain currency for professional indemnity (PI) insurance coverage.
+Please discuss specific requirements with your ESO.

 Back to topRecognition of prior learning (RPL)